AscendingPassage.com HOME PAGE.

 which rise here and there at hazard, some half in ruin, others almost

 intact and preserving still their sharp point.
+In this immense

-only landmarks of this necropolis, which is nearly six miles in
+Saqqara is nearly six miles in

-length, and was formerly covered by temples of a magnificence and a
+length and was formerly covered by temples of a magnificence and a

 quite near us (the fantastic grandfather of the others, that of King

-Zoser, who died nearly 5000 years ago), except for this one, which is
+Zoser, who died nearly 5000 years ago), is

-that same conception of the Triangle, which is at once the most
+the concept of the Triangle, which is at once the most

 mysteriously simple figure of geometry, and the strongest and most